John Witherspoon Breckinridge: Early life

-Breckinridge was born on December 22, 1850 in Lexington, Kentucky in the prominent Breckinridge family.
-He was the fourth child of John Cabell Breckinridge (1821–1875), who served as Vice-President of the United States under James Buchanan, and Mary Cyrene (née Burch) Breckinridge (1826–1907).
+Breckinridge was born on December 22, 1850, in Lexington, Kentucky, in the prominent Breckinridge family.
+He was the fourth child of John Cabell Breckinridge (1821–1875), who served as U.S. vice president under James Buchanan, and Mary Cyrene (née Burch) Breckinridge (1826–1907).
 Among his siblings were Joseph Cabell Breckinridge, Clifton Rodes Breckinridge, Frances Viley (née Breckenridge) Steele, and Mary Desha (née Breckinridge) Maltby.
 He was named after his great-great-grandfather, John Witherspoon, who signed the Declaration of Independence.

 Known as "Owen" in appreciation of the heavy vote his father received in Owen County, he attended Washington and Lee University in Lexington, Virginia.

 Career

 Around 1877, Breckinridge moved to California eventually settling in Merced in the northern San Joaquin Valley section of the Central Valley.
 Breckinridge was a member of California State Assembly from 1884 to 1885.
-He also served as District Attorney of Merced County, California until his death in 1892.
+He also served as District Attorney of Merced County, California, until his death in 1892.
 In his obituary, it was said:

 "Mr. Breckinridge was one of the most talented men in California gifted with all that goes to make up a brilliant lawyer and gentleman.
 Although still a young man, he had climbed high in his profession and was known in many cities and towns of California as a lawyer of unquestioned ability and of unquestioned integrity in business matters."